jamesshore/quixote/README.md

 Quixote runs in the browser and works with any test framework.
 The following examples use [Karma](http://karma-runner.github.io), [Mocha](https://mochajs.org/), and [Chai](http://chaijs.com/).

-Quixote works by rendering elements in an iframe, then checking them using [getComputedStyle()](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle) and [getBoundingClientRect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect)].
+Quixote works by rendering elements in an iframe, then checking them using [getComputedStyle()](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle) and [getBoundingClientRect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect).
 These two APIs allow Quixote to check how elements *are actually rendered* in the browser.

+See the [example](example/) directory for a seed project that has Karma, Mocha, and Chai set up with the following examples.
+Read [the readme](example/README.md) in that directory to learn how to use it.

 ### 1. Choose your test style